CoBrALab/twolevel_ants_dbm/README.md

 affine jacobian added to account for bulk volume changes. ``relative`` and ``absolute`` files are generally expected to be used for statistical analysis.

+# Interrupted Pipelines

+``twolevel_dbm.py`` keeps track of which level 1 group model builds have been completed and will not re-process those files if a pipeline is interrupted and run again.
+Similarly if the second level model build is complete it will not be re-run.
+There is partial resume capability of post-processing, it will improve in the future.

 # Requirements

 In addition to the python packages listed in ``requirements.txt``, this pipeline